PDMD

 Aspiration/Dispense Cycle

-If the mixing is not enhanced by osmosis or aspiration that is too fast, then a minimum of 1 µL of the original 2 µL can be dispensed with no dilution, and 1.5 µL with very little dilution.
-How much is acceptable determines the sample loss.
+However, it's important to note that not all the aspirated sample can be dispensed without dilution towards the end.
+If the mixing is not enhanced by osmosis, or aspiration is too fast, then a minimum of 1 µL of the original 3 µL can be dispensed with no dilution.